koerners/visualizeMap/README.md

 # List of cities / locations to markers on map

-Reads city names from a text file (line per line) and puts makers on the map.
+Reads city names from a text file (line per line) and puts markers on the map.

-- One entry per row in test.csv.
+- One entry per row in file.
 - Input file can be changed in sketch.js